'Knead' something to do when you're staying home? Rise to the occasion and start baking with these easy-peasy bread recipes.

-Being stuck indoors because of the pandemic can do wonders for your creativity – especially when you’ve exhausted all your options.
-So what’s a mum to do when she’s done with homeschooling and all the fun (and also very tiring) activities all day?
 Tie on an apron, unleash your inner domestic celestial, look for some easy bread recipes and jump on the baking bandwagon!
-Not only is rolling and punching dough super cathartic, eating a slice of bread is also really comforting.
-Think of it like a warm and not socially distanced hug – carby soup for the soul.
-If you’re ready to get onboard the loaf train, here’s the HoneyKids easy guide to baking bread in the comforts of your home…
+Cause sometimes breaking bread is all you knead for that perfect pick-me-up.
+Plus, rolling and punching dough is super cathartic, and the thought of eating a slice of homemade bread amps up the experience of making it to a whole new level.
+If you’re ready to board the loaf train, here’s the HoneyKids easy guide to baking bread in the comforts of your home…

 What you’ll need to bake your own bread

-Chances are, you’ll probably have most of these ingredients at home.
+If you have an oven that hasn’t been used in a while, time to put it to work!
+And psst… you could even get away with baking using an air fryer.
+So there’s no excuse!
+As for what goes into your bread – chances are, you’ll probably have most of these ingredients at home.
 But what most non-bread bakers won’t have is… you guessed it, yeast.
-Yeast is that super-cool living organism (!!) that makes your bread dough rise with air bubbles in the crumb.
-There are two types of yeast usually found in your local supermarket or online grocery: Active Dry and Instant/Rapid Rise Yeast.
+Yeast is that super-cool living microorganism that makes your bread dough rise with air bubbles in the crumb.
+Did we mention that yeast belongs to the fungus family?
+There are three types of yeast usually found in your local supermarket or online grocery: Active Dry, Instant/Rapid Rise Yeast and Fresh yeast.

-It’s dry, granular in texture and needs to be mixed with lukewarm water to activate (proofing).
+It’s dry, granular in texture (similar to cornmeal) and needs to be mixed with lukewarm water to activate (proofing).
 After you mix it with water, you add it to your dry ingredients.
+Active Dry yeast is the most common variety of yeast sold in grocery stores, available in sachets and glass jars.
+If you have yeast left in a glass jar, it’s best to store it in the refrigerator to keep it fresh and active.

-Yep, you guessed it – this activates more quickly and doesn’t need to be proofed.
+Instant or rapid-rise yeast is dry and made in a similar process as active dry yeast.
+Its particles are fine, making it easier to dissolve with other ingredients when mixed.
+It activates more quickly and doesn’t need to be proofed.
 You just need to add it to your dry ingredients.
 It also helps dough rise faster than other yeasts.
+Perfect for quick baking projects and you won’t have to wait for multiple rises.

 Sourdough starters are made from the flour’s natural bacteria after it is mixed with water.
 Basically, it’s made by fermenting flour and water.
 You’ll need to feed it at least once a week to keep it healthy and happy.
 Some people have kept their sourdough starters for years!